-- Members: Committee members, key roles and responsibilities for the committee chair and a project lead, and additional project planning needs, such as required expertise or capacity not available through the CFRC members and CWRP project budget. - Audience: As discussed above, identifying the intended audiences will help inform who should read the plan and how to appropriately draft content for each target audience. - Goals: It is important to establish the goals of the CWRP based on the seven FireSmart disciplines.
+- Members: Committee members, key roles and responsibilities for the committee chair and project lead, and additional project planning needs, such as required expertise or capacity not available through the CFRC members and CWRP project budget. - Audience: As discussed above, identifying the intended audiences will help inform who should read the plan and how to appropriately draft content for each target audience. - Goals: It is important to establish the goals of the CWRP based on the seven FireSmart disciplines.
 If the plan is an update, review previous goals to ensure they align with the new CWRP guidance.
-If the plan is new, conduct a CFRC discussion to establish what long-term outcomes are desired by development and implementation of the CWRP.

-- Scope: Community or communities that the CWRP planning process will encompass, and the scale(s) at which planning will occur.
-Note any opportunities or limitations associated with these scales, such as level of the desired level of action.
+If the plan is new, conduct a CFRC discussion to establish what long-term outcomes are desired by development and implementation of the CWRP. - Scope: Community or communities that the CWRP planning process will encompass, and the scale(s) at which planning will occur.
+Note any opportunities or limitations associated with these scales, such as the desired level of action.
 The scoping process should also include discussions with the BCWS to coordinate Crown Land WRR activities. - Considerations: Identify other community considerations that could affect the success of this plan.
-For example, note whether there will be concurrent community priorities that could distract from the development of the CWRP and any steps to address these potential challenges. - Plans: Identify a list of key plans that will need to be reviewed during the initial development phase, including other CWRPs, and the local Emergency Management Plan (see Relationship to Other Plans in Part 2) for more information. - Schedule: Create a project management framework, including critical milestones such as the intended timeframe for development, number of committee meetings and public workshops.
-Typical project phases for a CWRP include: 1) Kick-off (scoping and outline); Research (information gathering and data collection); 3) Document Drafting (content development); 4) Public Review (feedback and input); 5) Final Plan (editing and approval).
+For example, note whether there will be concurrent community priorities that could distract from the development of the CWRP and any steps to address these potential challenges. - Plans: Identify a list of key plans that will need to be reviewed during the initial development phase, including other CWRPs, and the local Emergency Management Plan (see Relationship to Other Plans in Part 2) for more information.

+• Schedule: Create a project management framework, including critical milestones, such as the intended timeframe for development, number of committee meetings and public workshops.
+Typical project phases for a CWRP include: 1) Kick-off (scoping and outline); 2) Research (information gathering and data collection); 3) Document Drafting (content development); 4) Public Review (feedback and input); 5) Final Plan (editing and approval).

-Determine Final Plan Formats and Distribution Strategies
+2.6 Determine Final Plan Formats and Distribution Strategies

 Finally, it's helpful to consider where the final CWRP will be housed, who will be responsible for its implementation and long-term maintenance, and how the plan will be distributed.
+It is generally expected that completed CWRPs are presented to Chief and Council, Mayor and Council and/or Chair and Board, and that the completed plan is available to the public.
 Conducting these discussions with your group early in the development process will help inform the resources required for successfully sharing and maintaining the plan.

 If a CWRP project website is being developed, consider how the final content will be posted on this website.
-Some communities use different formats to share plan content, such as creating a story map and creating videos that interview community members or share interactive visual material from the CWRP.
+Some communities use different formats to share plan content, such as creating a story map and videos that interview community members or share interactive visual material from the CWRP.
 The final plan can also be structured online in pieces, based on topics, which can be easier to download than one large file.